 Conservation: Poaching, habitat loss, and degradation are the biggest threats Giraffes face.
 National Parks such as Waza, Boma, Zakouma and Kruger National Parks are just a few parks that concentrate on protecting and maintaining wild populations of Giraffes in Africa.
 There are also different animal based facilities around the globe such as AZA Accredited zoos that maintain a captive breeding population to ensure a healthy gene pool in the event of wild extinction.

 Did you Know: The name "giraffe" has its earliest known origins in the Arabic word Zarafa.
 The name is translated as "fast walker".

-Here at the CMC Zoo: Four Reticulated Giraffe call the Cape May County Zoo home.
+Here at the CMC Zoo: Reticulated Giraffe call the Cape May County Zoo home.
 Joanie came to us from the Bronx Zoo in 2011.
 She was born on October 30, 2006 and was a first time mother in 2013.
-Joanie birthed a baby girl December 13, 2016, and we will be naming her with a contest this Spring.
-Sterling, our male Giraffe, has fathered three daughters here at our Zoo.
-He was born on September 5, 1996 and came to us from Busch Gardens in Florida.
 June is the oldest Giraffe in the yard as she was born on August 10, 1995.
 June came to live with us later that year, from the Philadelphia Zoo.
 Her keepers say she has the personality of a sweet old lady.
 She knows the times to come in and will make her way to the barn before the other Giraffes (as it takes her a little longer!)
 Kifeda is our newest male baby, born here November 11, 2017